wp-plugins/wp-live-chat-support/readme.txt

 - The live chat box will only show up on the front end if you are logged in to your wp-admin section.
 - The default delay before the live chat box appears is 10 seconds.
 You can change this on the settings page.
 - If you press the "X" within the live chat window on the front end, a cookie will be set that will stop the chat box from showing for another 24 hours.

-- If the live chat box still does not appear on your website, please go through the following steps:
+If the live chat box still does not appear on your website, please go through the following steps:

-- - Please ensure your theme’s footer.php file has the following line before the closing body tag: <?php wp_footer(); ?>
+- Please ensure your theme's footer.php file has the following line before the closing body tag: <?php wp_footer(); ?>
-- - Ensure that no other plugins are causing JavaScript errors on your website.
+- Ensure that no other plugins are causing JavaScript errors on your website.
 This could interfere with the execution of our plugin's JavaScript.
-- - If you need more help, please use the [WP Live Chat Support support forum](http://wp-livechat.com/forums/forum/support/) or contact us and we'll get to the bottom of the problem as soon as possible!
+- If you need more help, please use the [support forum](http://wp-livechat.com/forums/forum/support/) or contact us and we'll get to the bottom of the problem as soon as possible!

 == Screenshots ==